RehanSaeed/Serilog.Enrichers.Span/README.md

 # Getting Started

-Add the [Serilog.Enrichers.Span](https://www.nuget.org/packages/Serilog.Enrichers.Span/) Serilog.Enrichers.Span is an add-on to [Serilog](https://serilog.net) to log exception details and custom properties that are not output in `Exception.ToString()`.
+Add the [Serilog.Enrichers.Span](https://www.nuget.org/packages/Serilog.Enrichers.Span/) NuGet package.
+Serilog.Enrichers.Span is an add-on to [Serilog](https://serilog.net) to log exception details and custom properties that are not output in `Exception.ToString()`.

 ```powershell
 dotnet add package Serilog.Enrichers.Span